MARCH 2027

 4000 x 4000 x 1080 mm

 OrangeTerry is a Hong Kong–born artist and industrial designer whose practice centres on post‑industrial design, found objects, and surplus materials, reframing everyday furniture and fixtures into sculptural installations.
-In Found Faith (2026), the artist takes a pew gifted by a senior artist friend as the basis for a large‑scale sculpture.
+In Found Faith (2026), the artist took a pew gifted by a senior artist friend as the basis for his large‑scale sculpture.
 Occupying a grey zone between functional object and sculptural proposition, the work displaces the pew from its congregational logic, recasting it as a site for introspection rather than worship.
-Its deliberate uselessness becomes generative—opening a reflexive space in which viewers are invited to reconsider the social and emotional scripts embedded in the things we use.
-Stripped of its outward-facing purpose, the pew turns communion inward, inviting reflection on the pursuit of faith, values, and points of orientation amid times of uncertainty.
+Its deliberate ‘uselessness’ becomes generative—opening a reflexive space in which visitors are invited to reconsider the social and emotional scripts embedded in the things we use.
+Stripped of its outward-facing purpose, the pew turns communion inward, encouraging reflections on the pursuit of faith, values, and points of orientation amid times of uncertainty.

 Presented by Square Street Gallery, Hong Kong